jarviscanada/jarvis_data_eng_TomasRotbauer/linux_sql/README.md

 ## Bash scripts
 * The `bash -x` option was used for debugging.
 It prints out the details about where program control does what.
-* "psql_docker.sh" functionality was verified/tested
+* _psql_docker.sh_ functionality was verified/tested
   using Docker CLI.
 E.g., after running the create command, check if volume was created using `docker volume ls` command.
-* "host_info.sh" & "host_usage.sh" were tested on the local
+* _host_info.sh_ & _host_usage.sh_ were tested on the local
-host, and manually verified by checking the database contents and making sure the entries match the actual specifications.
+host, and manually verified by checking the database contents after execution to make sure the entries match the actual specifications.
 ## SQL queries
 Mock data was generated consisting of several entries.
 The output of each query was tested against the expected result.
 For example, in order to test the query that computes the average memory consumption, three insertions were made with a synthetic timestamp mapping to one five-minute interval.
-The average used memory was averaged manually, and made sure to match the output.
-The other two queries were even simpler to manually verify.
+The average used memory was calculated manually, and made sure to match the output.
+The other two queries were even simpler to manually verify, hence similar approaches were taken.
-#Improvements
+# Improvements
 The following is a list of features that could be improved or added:
 1. Add support for other operating systems.
-Currently, the bash scripts and psql image only work with Linux.
+Currently, the bash scripts and PSQL Docker image only work with Linux.
 2. Integrate a backup storage system to account for potential data loss.
 Currently, the database exists only on one of the machines.
 3. Add an automatic alert mechanism for the event when host failure occurs, as explained in the queries section.
-This would ensure that such events don't happen without anyone noticing.
+This would ensure that such events do not happen without anyone noticing.